 Royal Botanic Gardens Victoria

-Workshops, tours, walks and talks showcase the intricacies of the gardens – from star-gazing night tours in the Melbourne Observatory to science seminars, such as one exploring the phylogeography of coconut.
+The subtleties of the gardens are highlighted through a variety of workshops, excursions, walks, and presentations.
+These activities range from star-gazing night tours in the Melbourne Observatory to science seminars, such as one that explores the phylogeography of coconut.

-Want to see the Gardens from a new point of view?
-Book in for a traditional punt cruise around Ornamental Lake, complete with beautiful views of the bays and mini islands.
-You even get your paper parasol.
+Do you want to get a fresh look at the Gardens from a different angle?
+Make reservations for a classic punt ride around Ornamental Lake, which will provide you with breathtaking vistas of the lake's coves and small islands.
+You even receive your paper parasol.

 Queen Victoria Market

-The open-air Queen Victoria Market is loud and proud, packed with veteran stallholders who are passionate about fresh produce (and are happy to tell you about it).
-It's popular with locals as their go-to for fresh fruit, veggies, meat and an outstanding variety of dairy and small goods, but has also become something of a 'must visit' for tourists.
+The Queen Victoria Market is an outdoor market that is boisterous and proud, and it is packed with seasoned stallholders who are enthusiastic about fresh products (and are happy to tell you about it).
+It is well known throughout the community as the go-to location for fresh fruit, vegetables, meat, and an exceptional assortment of dairy products and other minor things.
+Additionally, it has become something of a "must visit" destination for visitors.

-You could easily spend a whole day in the building so be sure to make regular pit stops; if you're feeling fancy the Tea Room offers high tea as well as cakes and light meals while downstairs you can fill your belly with the seasonal menu items at Garden Restaurant.
+You might easily spend an entire day in the building, so be sure to take frequent breaks; if you are feeling fancy, the Tea Room serves high tea in addition to cakes and light meals; whereas downstairs, at the Garden Restaurant, you can fill your tummy with the seasonal menu items.

 Weekend getaways: the Great Ocean Road